Posted on Friday 13th May 2022

 Staffordshire County Council’s cabinet member for communities and culture Victoria Wilson said:

 The Birmingham 2022 Commonwealth Games will be a huge event for our region and we’re proud to be hosting two events here in Staffordshire.
-There is under a month to go now until the start and so we’re really gearing up for it.

-The games will help to showcase the superb rural scenery in Staffordshire to a worldwide audience and really help to put the county on the map.
+This will help to showcase the superb rural scenery in Staffordshire to a worldwide audience and really help to put the county on the map.

 Information on the time trial event is available now and we’d urge people to attend our engagement session if they have any questions.